rlove/utPLSQL/readme.md

 ##UTPLSQL v3

 A clean rewrite of utPLSQL
-Current State: Non functioning
+Current State: Pre-Alpha ( Now used by some developers internally)

 #Directories

-* build -contains scripts used by the Jenkins to build the project
+* build -Scripts used by the Jenkins to build the project
-* examples - contains example unit tests.
+* examples - Example unit tests.
-* source - contains the code utPLSQL
+* source - Source Code utPLSQL
-* tests - contains the tests written to test utPLSQL
+* tests - Tests written to test utPLSQL
-* docsource - contains source of documentation.
+* docsource - Project files and cripts to generate documentation.
+* .travis - Scripts used by the travis CI build.